apple/coremltools/docs-guides/_sources/source/convert-pytorch-workflow.md

 ### ExportedProgram

-[ExportedProgram](https://pytorch.org/docs/stable/export.html) is a new ntermediate representation of a PyTorch model introduced in PyTorch 2.
+[ExportedProgram](https://pytorch.org/docs/stable/export.html) is a new intermediate representation of a PyTorch model introduced in PyTorch 2.
 To generate an ExportedProgram representation from PyTorch code, use PyTorch's exporter ([`torch.export.export`](https://pytorch.org/docs/stable/export.html#torch.export.export)) to _export_ the model, as shown in the following example:

 ```python
 # Export the model with random data.